seungryong/LAF/README.md

 * `PyTorch 1.4`

 ## Getting started ##
-Download KITTI data (20 images in KITTI 2012, 200 images in KITTI 2015):
+Download KITTI data, containing color images, initial disparity maps, and cost volumes of first 20 images in KITTI 2012 (for training) and 200 images in KITTI 2015 (for evaluation)), at the following link:
 * [KITTI-data](https://?/)

 ## Training ##